Albert-Gao/blog/source/_posts/how-to-hide-actionbar-in-android.md

   - android
 ---

 ActionBar is good for UE, but sometimes we do want to hide it.
-Here we gonna see the ways to do it.
+Here we will see the ways to do it.

 <!--more-->